-These are the habits that our brain fights us tooth and nail over.
-You can convince yourself that NOTHING will ever ease the stress or boredom like your beloved cocktail or cigarette.
+These are the habits that hijack our brains.
+You can convince yourself that nothing will ever ease the stress or boredom like your beloved cocktail or cigarette.

-Our brains are hardwired to crave things that feed it dopamine, the feel-good chemical.
-Alcohol, nicotine, and even bad food, can all do this and once it becomes a part of your habit loop, your brain is resistant to letting it go.
-(Perhaps an understatement).
+Our brains are hardwired to crave things that feed us dopamine, the feel-good chemical.
+Alcohol, nicotine, and even bad food can all do this.
+Once it becomes a part of your habit loop, your brain is resistant to letting it go.

 Even though going for a run has the potential to boost dopamine levels naturally, your brain isn’t going to automatically say, “Oh, this is fine, too.”

 Eventually, your brain will catch up.
-In order to help it do that, here are some tips from the experts.
+To help it do that, here are some tips from the experts.